Spider1097/drone_control/README.md

 ## Run basic code
 We will use only the basic code in this tutorial; another code can be found in the 'src' folder.
 Before you must install PX4.
+If you do not install PX4 please go to file "doc" where you can find tutorial how to install PX4 and create a workspace

 ```
 cd src/Firmware/